-Difference between a big band and a combo?
+Q. What’s the difference between a big band and a combo?

-A big band performs with a male singer and a combo uses a female singer.
+A. A big band performs with a male singer and a combo uses a female singer.

 The instrument in Free Jazz most likely to be omitted is the drums, because with everybody doing their own thing there’s no use trying to keep the beat.